abhi2005-art/Food-Ordering-System/README.md

 **Database:**
 - MySQL
-- SQL (for hotel management system, used for booking & order storage)
+- SQL (for food ordering system, used for booking & order storage)

 ---